python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/010-Transmit-and-Receive-Pure-Sine.md

 2. Adjust the transmitter's IF Gain slider to be lower if possible (to reduce the amount of unnecessary energy transmitted).
 3. Play with the amplitude and frequency sliders.
 After about a second, you'll see the changes reflected on the receiving end.
 4. You may or may not see a difference between the transmitted frequency and the received frequency.
 This is due to variations in equipment.
+5. You'll notice the receiver has a spike in the center of the received spectrum.
+This is called the "DC Spike" -- it is produced by the Hack RF.
+We often choose to tune to a frequency slightly offset from our desired frequency to avoid interference caused by this spike.

 ### FAQ